Men's Casual & Dress Belts — The Ultimate Guide

 What size belt should I buy?

-Take your pants waist size and simply buy the next size up from that.
-So if you’re a 34″ waist, buy a 36″ belt.
+Take your pants waist size and simply buy the next size up.
+So if you're a 34" waist, buy a 36" belt.
+This will leave the perfect amount of belt left.

 Can I wear the same belt for every outfit?